mito753/CTF/2021/HSCTF_8/Pwn_Use_After_Freedom/README.md

 The vulnerability of this challenge is UAF.

 However, the address malloced from the following function must satisfy the following conditions.
+Therefore, the address of __free_hook cannot be allocated by malloc.
 > 0x555555757260 < malloc address < 0x600000000000

 ```c